hiddify/hiddify.com/docs/index.md

               <span class="hidden-features">
                 web-socket, gRPC, http-split, Trojan, and more...</span></li>
           </ul>
-          <a href="https://github.com/hiddify/hiddify-app" >Read more about Hiddify and see the source codes</a>
+          <a href="https://github.com/hiddify/hiddify-app" >Read more about the Hiddify and see the source codes</a>

           <div class="platform-grid">
             <a id="btn-android" href="https://play.google.com/store/apps/details?id=app.hiddify.com" role="button" class="platform-button" data-platform="Android">